aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 The type of each node can be obtained using the [NodeType](https://apireference.aspose.com/words/java/com.aspose.words/node#NodeType) property.
 This property returns a **NodeType** enumeration value.
 For example, a paragraph node represented by the **Paragraph** class returns **NodeType**.**Paragraph**, and a table node represented by the **Table** class returns **NodeType**.**Table**.

-The following example shows how to get a node type using the **NodeType** enumeration:
+The following example demonstrates how to get a node type using the **NodeType** enumeration:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-document_object_model-GetNodeType-.java" >}}